ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 # UnityURPToonLitShaderExample
-A very simple toon lit shader example, for you to learn writing custom shader in Unity URP.
+A very simple toon lit shader example, for you to learn writing custom shader in URP.
-Because this shader is for learning, it is an extremely simplified version from the original shader (we removed 80% of our code, while just keeping only the most useful part).
+Because this shader is for people learning shader writing in URP, it is an extreme simplified version from the original one (we removed 80% of our code, while just keeping only the most useful part).

-Screen shots from the original shader:
+Some screen shots from the original shader:
 -------------------
 URPStandardLit(Left) vs our shader(Right)
 ![screenshot](https://i.imgur.com/Ma4wwQv.png)